 Consuming branched chain amino acids before training will enhance your energy levels, help stabilize your blood sugar, and increase testosterone levels while simultaneously preventing increases in cortisol.
 BCAAs can also have a powerful effect on boosting protein synthesis so your body has a better chance of stimulating muscle gains following your grueling workouts.

-To conclude, at the very least I would supplement with Karbolyn and branched chain amino acids prior to your morning workout to give you the best chance of having a productive workout.
+To conclude, I’d supplement with Karbolyn and branched chain amino acids prior to your morning workout.
+This should give you the best chance of having a productive workout.

 Prove ‘Em Wrong,